BernaldoPenasAntelo/Windows-MITRE_ATT-CK-Wazuh-Rules/README.md

 Use under your own risk.

-The idea is to work with two files:
+The idea is to work with two main files:

 1. The first one **rules_regular_events.txt** consist on rules that one can obtain just with regular windows events